-Having spent a short weekend break with my girlfriend there this is what we suggest you as an itinerary if you only have one day or a weekend in the Cameron Highlands.
+Having spent a short weekend break with my wife on a Cameron Highlands trip this is what we suggest for you as an itinerary to see the best Cameron Highlands attractions in one day (or two).

 The reason many people only come for a days worth of travel is due to people coming over the weekend from nearby cities (like Kuala Lumpur which is only four hours drive away), for a short break.